flor14/shinyssd/paper.md

 # Acknowledgements

-We wish to thank the R community and R-Ladies for their help and support.
+We wish to thank Ana Diedrichs, the R community and R-Ladies for their help and support.

 # References